ekourkchi/old-SBF/pysbf/README.md

 2- go to the `<path>/pysbf/sbfsrc` folder

-3- Run:
+3- run:

 `make all; mv likenew6.so ../lib/.`

 4- to clean the intermediate object files

-`make -f likeMake clean`
+`make clean`

-5- Open jupyter notebook `</path/>pysbf/test/test_likenew.ipynb` and execute all cells
+5- open jupyter notebook `</path/>pysbf/test/test_likenew.ipynb` and make sure that all cells are successfully executed